Everyone wonders what happens after death at some point in their life.

 the Supreme by means of loving devotional service.

-The Bhagavad Gita, the core spiritual text for ISKCON, describes variety
+The Bhagavad Gita, the core spiritual text for ISKCON, describes a variety

 of yoga practices.
 Among them are karma-yoga (the practice of